- Conduct web or book research on the life of Abraham Lincoln

 - Construct a time line of Lincoln's life

-- Butcher paper (one sheet for each small group)
+- Butcher paper, two sheets for each small group

 - Computers for class use